ksindi/buildkite-monorepo-example/README.md

 The monorepo config lives in [buildpipe.yml](https://github.com/ksindi/buildpipe-monorepo-example/blob/master/buildpipe.yml).
 You can see there are 3 projects defined and deploy steps only happen during Eastern time business hours.

-The config shows common steps the projects share with their associated commands.
-The commands are standardized using a `make` and taking advantage of inheritance with Makefiles.
+The config shows steps the projects share with their associated commands.
+The commands are standardized using `make` and Makefile inheritance.

 ## Getting started